 10 SEO Quick Wins to Generate More Website Traffic

-By creating a Google My Business profile, you can appear on maps and may rank higher on local searches for products and services related to your trade.
-To do this, you’ll need a Google Account for your business to connect to.
+By creating a Google My Business profile, you can appear on maps and rank higher on local searches for products and services related to your business.
+To do this, you’ll need to set up a Google Account for your business.
 To make the most of this feature, you should review your profile from time to time to answer questions, advertise offers, and update any changes to your business.

-Updating old blogs may also offer quicker results than writing a new one as the page will already be indexed in Google’s database.
-If the blog has ranked well in the past, then it may have some good page authority that is beneficial for your website.
+Updating old blogs can also offer quicker results than writing a new one, as the page will already be indexed in Google’s database.
+If the blog has ranked well in the past, then it may have good page authority that is beneficial for your website.
 Your aim here should be to encourage this content to rank again.